ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 - ST ST21NFC.
 - NXP PN7120 and PN7150.

-Examples of NCI-compliant transceivers that are *not* NCI-compliant:
+Examples of transceivers that are *not* NCI-compliant:

 - NXP PN512.
 - NXP PN5180.